Basic Pranayama Techniques

 Ujjayi Breath

-The word Ujjayi breath literally means the 'victorious breath'.
-Because of the benefits it provides (listed below), Ujjayi is highly recommended as the breathing technique to be used during the yoga practice (asana or pranayama) anytime that you need to breathe deeper than your natural breath.
+Because of the various benefits it provides (listed below), Ujjayi is highly recommended as the breathing technique to be used during any of the yoga practices (asana or pranayama) that require you to breathe deeper than your natural breath.
 For example, while practicing Sun Salutation, it is recommended that each movement be made slowly and synchronized with the appropriate deep inhalation or exhalation.
-In this case, since the breathing is slow and deep, Ujjayi is used for each breath.
+In this case, since the breathing is slow and deep, Ujjayi is recommended for each breath.
+Similarly, while practicing pranayama techniques involving deep breathing, like the "alternate nostril breathing" called "Naadi Shuddhi", it is recommended to use the ujjayi breath.

 Sectional Deep Breathing

 The sectional breathing techniques are used as a preparation for the full, deep yogic breathing practice in Pranayama.
 These can correct the breathing pattern and also help to increase lung capacity by encouraging fuller breathing into different areas of the lungs.
+Deep breathing into different parts of the lungs brings in abundant supply of fresh oxygen into these areas.
+This helps improve the health of the lungs as well as making more oxygenated blood available for each and every cell of the body.
 Because our attention is focused on different parts of the lungs, our overall awareness of the breathing process is enhanced.
 In the following breathing practices, keep the eyes closed so you can completely focus on the depth and quality of breathing as well as on the movement of the arms and shoulders.

 Deep (Yogic) Breathing (Deergha Shvaasam)